antoine71/OC-P11_Gudlift/README.md

 Python 3 is required to run the API.

-1. Clone this repository (or download the code using [as a zip file](https://github.com/antoine71/gudlift./archive/main.zip)):
+1. Clone this repository (or download the code [as a zip file](https://github.com/antoine71/gudlift./archive/main.zip)):

 ```shell
 git clone https://github.com/antoine71/gudlift.git